jaclark5/psi4_utilities/docs/index.rst

     .. grid-item-card:: API Reference
       :margin: 0 3 0 0

-      How to use the API of Estimate Memory from Psi4.
+      How to use the API of Psi4 Utilities.

       .. button-link:: ./api.html
          :color: primary